p3r/dbgrandi.github.io/source/posts/good_great_10x.markdown

 My view of the 10x programmer is that it's not about writing 10x more code.
 We don't get paid to write lines of code any more than a mathematician gets paid to write variables in LateX documents.
 We both get paid to solve problems.
 Code is a side effect of solving problems.

-Ideally, the 10x developer writes less code...or at least spends their time more efficiently in the code that they write.
+Ideally, the 10x developer writes less code and spends their time more efficiently in choosing what code to write.

 We are in a unique position that the tools we use today are the same tools we use to make better tools for tomorrow.
 If I wanted to build a house by hand, I may get some really nice basic tools.
 A good framing hammer is top of my list.
 The trouble is, if I wanted a nail gun to put my roof on faster, I'd have a lot of trouble trying to build one with my hammer and saw.
 I'd probably end up buying it.